 You do not have to pay to get this information.

 The Data Protection Officer must keep any personal information we have about you safe.

-The law says you can tell us to make sure any information we have about
+The law says you can tell us to make sure any information we have about you is right.

 For example, if your personal information changes you can tell us.